-No matter the size of a household shoes by the front door is always problematic.
-Taking shoes off the minute you get in and leaving them strewn in the hallway is a trip hazard waiting to happen.
+Practical hallway shoe storage ideas are a good option because no matter the size of a household, shoes by the front door are always problematic.
+Taking shoes off the minute you get in and leaving them strewn in the hallway creates a trip hazard.
 Not to mention a complete eyesore, bringing down your hallway decor idea no end.
-That’s where hallway shoe storage ideas can be come to the rescue.

 We like to think we’ll put shoes back in their rightful place after we take them off straight from the front door – do we really do that?!
 Most often not, leaving entrances untidy and overwhelmed.
 Having a storage hallway idea immediately by the front door solves the problem there and then.

 Hallway shoe storage ideas

 Look for stylish furniture solutions where you have the space or bespoke built-in storage if you have the budget.
 Ensure whatever hallway shoe storage idea you choose doesn’t make your space feel restricted.